 api_response = httpx.get(f"https://api.github.com/repos/{github_repo}")

-api_response.raise_for_status() # Force a retry if you don't get a 2xx status code
+api_response.raise_for_status() # Force a retry if not a 2xx status code

 return api_response.json()